 About 11% of school-age children have attention deficit hyperactivity disorder (ADHD), a mental health disorder that affects the ability to pay attention and sit still.
-If your child has been diagnosed with ADHD or if you still have symptoms yourself in adulthood, Dr. Susan Rife and Associates Family Medicine in Orland Park, Illinois, can diagnose the type of disorder you have and provide individualized treatment.
+If your child has been diagnosed with ADHD or if you still have symptoms yourself in adulthood, Dr. Susan Rife and Associates Family Medicine in Orland Park, Illinois, can evaluate the type of disorder you have and provide individualized treatment.
 For more information about ADHD, book an appointment by phone or online today.

 Attention deficit hyperactivity disorder (ADHD) is a highly common mental health disorder that is often diagnosed during childhood.
 The condition affects your ability to focus on one task at a time and can make it hard for you to sit still.